gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 ~~~~~

-Manage presentation properties of all, selected or named objects.
+Manages presentation properties of all, selected or named objects.
-When *-subshapes* is specified than following properties will be assigned to specified sub-shapes.
+* *-subshapes* -- assigns presentation properties to the specified sub-shapes.
-When *-defaults* is specified than presentation properties will be assigned to all objects that have not their own specified properties and to all objects to be displayed in the future.
+* *-defaults* -- assigns presentation properties to all objects that do not have their own specified properties and to all objects to be displayed in the future.
-If *-defaults* is used there should not be any objects' names and -subshapes specifier.
+If *-defaults* option is used there should not be any names of objects and *-subshapes* specifier.

 Aliases:
 ~~~~~